jh34ghu43gu/SteamInventoryHistoryV3/README.md

      * Minor speed boost when actually creating the download file since the dictionary doesn't need inverted?
      * At the same time doubles the memory needed for the dictionary, although my personal history only had just north of 6k entries so probably not terrible.

+ ### 0.6.5
+ * Stats for in-game purchases, deleted items, and found items.

  ## 0.5
  * Previous downloads can be read into the script before starting a download.
    * Incompatable with any downloads prior to version 0.4.6.